micromark/micromark-extension-frontmatter/readme.md

 ## What is this?

-This package contains extensions that add support for frontmatter.
+This package contains two extensions that add support for frontmatter syntax as often used in markdown to [`micromark`][micromark].

+Frontmatter is a metadata format in front of the content.
+It’s typically written in YAML and is often used with markdown.
+Frontmatter does not work everywhere so it makes markdown less portable.

-As there is no spec for frontmatter in markdown, this extension follows how YAML frontmatter works on github.com.
+As there is no spec for frontmatter in markdown, these extensions follow how YAML frontmatter works on `github.com`.
-For the HTML part, instead of rendering YAML, it is ignored.
-Other types of frontmatter can be parsed, which will by default also work the same as on github.com.
+It can also parse TOML frontmatter, just like YAML except that it uses a `+`.

 ## When to use this

-These tools are all low-level.
-In many cases, you want to use [`remark-frontmatter`][plugin] with remark instead.

-When you do want to use `micromark`, you can use this.
+You can use these extensions when you are working with [`micromark`][micromark] already.

-When working with `mdast-util-from-markdown`, you must combine this package with [`mdast-util-frontmatter`][util].
+When you need a syntax tree, you can combine this package with [`mdast-util-frontmatter`][mdast-util-frontmatter].

+All these packages are used [`remark-frontmatter`][remark-frontmatter], which focusses on making it easier to transform content by abstracting these internals away.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 12.20+, 14.14+, 16.0+, or 18.0+), install with [npm][]:
+In Node.js (version 14.14+), install with [npm][]:

 ```sh
 npm install micromark-extension-frontmatter